madviking/gcs-snapshots-downloader/README.md

-# gcs_transfer — Export GCE snapshot contents efficiently
+# Copy archived Google Cloud (GCS) Compute Engine archived snapshots to local disk reliably

 ## Overview

-- Mounts a GCE persistent disk snapshot read‑only on a tiny VM, streams the filesystem contents as compressed tarballs to a temporary GCS bucket, then downloads the artifacts locally and tears everything down.
+- Mounts a GCE persistent disk snapshot read‑only on a VM, streams the filesystem contents as compressed tarballs to a temporary GCS bucket, then downloads the artifacts locally and tears everything down.
 - Copies only the true contents of files, not empty disk blocks.
 This makes exports faster, smaller, and cheaper than raw image exports while preserving file data.

 ### Why “only true contents” helps